Skip to content

 🟧 Running Locally#

-To quickly start a local development container, simply run:
+To quickly start a local development container:

 cd .devcontainer